704 Terry Avenue

 We're looking forward to welcoming you to the museum!
 Admission to the Frye is always free.

 - We offer 30-minute free guided tours on second Saturdays and second Sundays at 1 pm, meeting in the Rotunda.
 Visiting with a group of 6 or more?
-Book a self-guided tour.
+Reserve a group visit.

 - Handheld, still photography is allowed in most areas of the museum for personal, non-commercial use.
 However, certain temporary exhibitions may prohibit photography or video.

 - In order to protect artworks, food and drinks are not allowed in the museum galleries.